CONNECTING THROUGH THEATRE

 Please go to the menu at the top of the page for more information about our programs, and go to the Shows &Tickets page for all current and upcoming performances.

-Connecting Through Theatre is our free program of theatre and theatre-related activities, funded by the Government of Ontario.
+Please go to our Connecting Through Theatre page to learn more about our free program of theatre and theatre-related activities, funded by the Government of Ontario.

 Attend a play, try an acting class, sit with the actors and be part of a staged reading, learn a new skill.
 It’s all possible!